PCB Delighted With Crowd Support, Quality Of Cricket In HBL PSL 2020 To Date - UrduPoint

 "Through the HBL PSL 2020, the PCB has paid its respects to various national heroes and stars as part of the Humary Heroes initiative, which has been strongly supported by the fans online.

-“This all started with the legendary Jahangir Khan unveiling the trophy a day before the kickoff.
-Subsequently and on match-days, stars such as Arsalan Siddique (E-Sports world champion), Mohammad Yousuf (snooker), Naseem Hameed (athlete), Samar Khan (cyclist), Sameena Baig (mountaineer) and Shahmeer Amir (cyber security analyst) have been honoured for their contributions and services to Pakistan.
+"This all started with the legendary Jahangir Khan unveiling the trophy a day before the kickoff.
+Subsequently and on match-days, stars such as Arsalan Siddique (E-Sports world champion), Mohammad Yousuf (snooker), Naseem Hameed (athlete), Samar Khan (cyclist), Sameena Baig (mountaineer) and Shahmeer Amir (cyber security analyst) have been honoured for their contributions and services to Pakistan", he added.

-“The involvement from the very onset of prominent, leading and respected foreign international stars, who were previously reluctant to visit Pakistan, is a further endorsement that Pakistan as a safe and secure country.
-The foreigners involved in the league as players, officials or support personnel have already given thumb-up to the arrangements made by the PCB.
+"The involvement from the very onset of prominent, leading and respected foreign international stars, who were previously reluctant to visit Pakistan, is a further endorsement that Pakistan as a safe and secure country.
+The foreigners involved in the league as players, officials or support personnel have already given thumb-up to the arrangements made by the PCB", he asserted.

 "The quality of cricket in the first seven matches has been from the very top draw, thanks to our excellent cricket facilities which have provided these players the opportunity to fully display their talent and produce edge-of-the-seat thrillers.
 We have had a last-ball finish, a century, a number of half-centuries, four-fers, athletic catches and fielding, and emergence of some exciting youngsters.